-ST:DS9 episode guide – Detailing seven seasons of epic space-opera adventure and intrigue
+ST:DS9 episode guide – Detailing seven seasons of epic sci-fi adventure and intrigue

-Considered by many casual fans to be the black sheep of the Star Trek universe, Deep Space Nine was actually a series far ahead of its time.
-Indeed, a look at these episode listings shows that DS9 could well have been the first-ever binge-worthy TV show.
-A few bottle episodes (“The House of Quark”, “Take Me Out to the Holosuite”) may be watched as purely isolated sotrylines and one steps completely outside continuity (“Far Beyond the Stars”).
-Perhaps it is the intricate plots and long-running storylines that makes DS9 less popular among the greater public…
+Once considered the black sheep of the Star Trek universe, Deep Space Nine has earned a repuation as a series far ahead of its time.
+Indeed, a look at these episode listings shows that DS9 could well have been the first-ever binge-worthy tv show.
+A few bottle episodes (“The House of Quark”, “Take Me Out to the Holosuite”) may be watched as purely isolated stoies while “Far Beyond the Stars” is set completely outside continuity, but the generally intricate plots and seaon-long story arcs help make DS9 well more popular among the contemporary viewing public…

 Star Trek: Deep Space Nine – The seasons, the key episodes